SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/answer_sets.md

 To delete an answer set that you no longer need:

 1. Use the "delete" button on the "My interviews" page, or
-1. Use the "Load answer set" menu and click the "delete" icon (2)
+1. Use the "Load answer set" menu and click the "delete" icon (the trash can icon labeled **2** in the image below)

 ![](../../assets/load_answer_set_table.png)